Stock market today: Wall Street climbs ahead of Big Tech profit reports and Fed meeting

-NEW YORK (AP) — U.S. stocks are ticking upward Monday ahead of a week where Wall Street’s most influential stocks may show whether the huge expectations built up for them are justified.
+NEW YORK (AP) — U.S. stocks rose Monday to kick off a week where Wall Street’s most influential stocks may show whether the huge expectations built up for them are justified.

-The S&P 500 was 0.5% higher in late trading.
-The Dow Jones Industrial Average was up 109 points, or 0.3%, with less than an hour remaining in trading, and the Nasdaq composite was 0.8% higher.

 Big Tech stocks are the main reason the S&P 500 has soared more than 35% to a record since two autumns ago.
 A small handful of seven has been responsible for the majority of the index’s returns over that time, propelled by a furor around artificial-intelligence technology and expectations for continued dominance.

-Five members of that group, which have been nicknamed “the Magnificent Seven,” will report their latest quarterly profits this upcoming week: Apple, Alphabet, Amazon, Meta Platforms and Microsoft.
+Five members of that group, nicknamed “the Magnificent Seven,” will report their latest quarterly profits this upcoming week: Apple, Alphabet, Amazon, Meta Platforms and Microsoft.

 Because they’re so much more massive in size than almost every other stock, their movements pack much more weight on the S&P 500 and other indexes.
 They’ll need to meet analysts’ expectations for growth to justify their huge recent moves.